What is a facelift?

 3. Insurance (most insurance policies won’t cover a cosmetic procedure)

 4. Time for recovery and freeing yourself of responsibilities for that period

-If you find that you can work within these considerations, a facelift or neck lift procedure might be suitable for you.
+If you find that you can work within these considerations, a facelift procedure might be suitable for you.
 A doctor will review your options and answer any questions you may have during the consultation.
 Most importantly, if you feel that either procedure is right for you, it probably is.

 At his downtown Chicago office in Northwestern Memorial Hospital, Dr. Sidle offers many non-surgical options for the treatment of facial lines and wrinkles.
 Dr. Sidle offers patients a “liquid facelift”, which may be a good non-surgical option for patients who are interested in facial rejuvenation but may not be ready for surgery yet.

 A “liquid facelift” involves utilizing cosmetic dermal fillers to restore volume to areas of the face where volume loss has occurred due to aging.
 During the aging process, fat and collagen are slowly lost, which causes facial tissues to lose volume and appear to descend or “sag”.
 In particular, patients will notice a loss of volume in their cheeks, lower lids, and jawline, as well as more prominent folds and depressions around the mouth.

 To address these areas, dermal fillers (cosmetic injectables) are strategically injected into facial lines, wrinkles, and folds to restore volume and fullness to the skin, providing a more toned, youthful appearance.
 Cosmetic fillers can replace the lost volume and stimulate new collagen production.
 Each cosmetic filler has its own unique properties and characteristics, as well as optimal performance profile and longevity.
 Botulinum toxins are often a useful adjunct to dermal fillers during non-surgical facial rejuvenation.
 For more information, please see the Cosmetic Injectables page.